Ephex2/go-gpt-cli/readme.md

 }
 ```

-**Note:** that this will also output your apikey in plaintext.
+**Note:** This will also output your apikey in plain-text.

-To know which endpoints / profiles are available, completions can be used to help from the command line.

 <br/>

 ## Cobra completions

-This project uses standard cobra completions.
-To list documents that would help with setup, use ```completion -h```:
+This project uses standard cobra completions to help autocomplete shell commands.
+To setup documentation for completions, use ```completion -h```:

 ``` bash
 ./go-gpt-cli completion -h